 Buying the right pet insurance for your pet is key if you want to ensure that you are covered for veterinary bills should your pet need treatment due to illness or injury.
-It is also important to do your research so that you can choose the right policy first time.
+It is also important to do your research so that you can choose the right policy the first time.
 This is because if you choose to switch providers at a later date, any conditions you have previously claimed for will not be covered.

 In this article, we provide a complete guide to buying pet insurance and we recommend you read the full article, however, you can jump to different sections of the article using the links below:

 - What is pet insurance and how does it work?

 - The different types of pet insurance